 Pulmonary actinomycosis is caused by certain bacteria normally found in the mouth and gastrointestinal tract, where they do not usually cause harm.
-However, poor dental hygiene and dental abscess can increase your risk for face, jaw, and lung infections caused by these bacteria.
+Poor dental hygiene and dental abscess can increase your risk of face, jaw, and lung infections caused by these bacteria.

 Alcohol abuse, having scars on the lungs (bronchiectasis), and emphysema are all associated with lung infections caused by actinomycosis.

-The disease is rare in the U.S. It may occur at any age, but most patients are 30 - 60 years old.
-Men get this infection more often than women do.
+The disease is rare in the U.S. It may occur at any age, but most patients are 30 to 60 years old.
+Men get this infection more often than women.